Recruiting Millennials. Attractive salary or attractive work perks?

 Some might say the fast past industry and need to keep things new and engaging, works very similarly to how you retain your talent.

 A successful event now has the power to engage its audience through different elements of production and modern technology.
 An event is more than just venues and catering and the expectation of the guests becomes more challenging as something new is introduced to the market.

 It's hugely demanding for any professional, but for the right event expert is one of the most exciting aspects of the job.

 What's important is that you're doing the same with your employees.

 Simultaneously, the event industry is notorious for high staff turnover.
 There's an appealing facade to the event industry drawing in new graduates that think it's all parties, public relations and music festivals.
 When it comes down to the nitty gritty, research, planning, communications, drafting contracts and so on, people lose interest in the less glamorous side of the job.

 Retaining staff is important.
 Attracting the right people in the first place is essential.

-It's now quite typical for a brand to offer attractive perks when advertising for a new position.
-Common job perks include annual performance bonuses, sales incentives, commission, company cars, accommodation subsidiaries, and so on.
-When looking at a new role it might be some of those perks that make the brand more appealing to the applicant.
+It's now quite typical for a brand to offer attractive small perks when advertising for a new position.
+These perks might include annual performance bonuses, small commissions, company cars, phones and so on.
+When looking for a new role it might be some or all of those perks that make the brand more appealing to the applicant.

-Staff benefits now reach far beyond the days of team building and happy hour.
-Modern day research identifies that the brands recruiting more efficiently and retaining their invaluable staff, are offering exceptional staff incentives, and adopting a more structured corporate wellness program, which could include wellness or development classes, team travel and incentives, an eco friendly workplace or lunch time area to promote healthy eating.
-Brands such as Tesla and Google even offer 'stop smoking' classes or 'stress management' classes to motivate employees to improve wellness.
+Staff benefits now reach far beyond the days of go-kart racing and Friday happy hour.
+Millennial research identifies that the brands recruiting more efficiently and retaining their staff for the longest are offering more valuable staff incentives and adopting a more structured corporate wellness program, including wellness or development classes, incentive travel, rewards, and a more eco friendly workplace.
+Brands such as Tesla and Google are prime examples of the modern workplace who offer 'stop smoking' classes or 'stress management' classes to motivate employees to improve wellness.

 So, what keeps the millennials motivated and engaged at work?
 It seems it's not just the money.